jpmorganchase/salt-ds/.changeset/odd-beers-explain.md

 "@salt-ds/lab": minor
 ---

-Removed Navigation item from lab and promoted it to core
+Removed NavigationItem from lab and promoted it to core